Plumbing and Domestic Heating Technicians plan, select, install, service, commission and maintain all aspects of plumbing and heating systems.

-On this Apprenticeship you will be involved in the planning, selecting, installing, servicing, commissioning and maintaining all aspects of plumbing and heating systems including accurate measuring, marking, cutting, bending and jointing metallic and non-metallic pipework
+As a competent Plumbing and Heating Technician, the installation of plumbing and heating systems includes accurate measuring, marking, cutting, bending and jointing metallic and non-metallic pipework.

 Appliances and equipment can include gas, oil and solid fuel boilers as well as pumps, heat emitters, bathroom furniture or controls as part of a cold water, hot water, and central heating or above ground drainage and rainwater systems.

-Construction - Plumbing and Domestic Heating Technician - Level 3
+Plumbing and Domestic Heating Technician - Level 3 Standard

 You will need to be employed for a minimum of 30 hours per week in a relevant job but we can assist you in finding a placement.

 You will also need 4 GCSEs at grades 9–3 (A*–D), including English Language and Maths – one of English Language or Maths must be grade 9–4 (A*–C).
 Functional Skills Level 1 can be used as equivalent to GCSE grade 3 (D) and Functional Skills Level 2 can be used as equivalent to GCSE grade 4 (C) or above.
 Apprentices without Level 1 English and maths will need to achieve this level prior to taking the end-point assessment.

 Adults who are aged 19+ with appropriate industry experience but without the necessary qualifications are welcome to apply.

 All applicants will be required to undertake an assessment in English and maths prior to enrolling.